oldpride/plant/plants.md

     young plant and shoots can be eaten.
 I tried. test a litte sweet. seeds can be cooked whole, roasted, or boiled, or popped like popcorn

+2025/05/10
+红枫树翅果 - red maple fruit, helicopter,
+    edible. feel the hulk. eat raw or roasted. a litter bitter, taste like soybean. i found a tree by the old Prudential building on Route 10, bus stop, on north side of the street. it matured around 05/01

 todo
 连明子 - Curly Dock